Florida Keys History and Discovery Foundation

 It’s located near the 1935 Hurricane Memorial in an area of Islamorada that is emerging as an arts and culture district with restaurants, galleries and a historic walking tour that ends with a beer at the first craft brewery in the Upper Keys.

-The Florida Keys History & Discovery Center is not like a lot of local history museums – small dusty rooms inside a public library.
+The Florida Keys History & Discovery Foundation is not like a lot of local history museums – small dusty rooms inside a public library.
 It’s a two-story 7,500 square foot oceanfront museum with a state-of-the-art theater and exhibits designed by the same firm that did the interior of the Salvador Dali Museum in St. Petersburg.

 The new museum is blessed with a $1 lease for 50 years for its space inside the Florida Keys Conference Center on the grounds of the Islander Resort, 82100 Overseas Highway.
 With grants from the Monroe County Tourist Development Council and the help from the community and many of the area’s pioneer families, the museum is busy collecting historic artifacts and completing its permanent exhibits.